 What Is An ETF?

-ETFs – or Exchange Traded Funds – are bought and sold in similar ways to stocks, in that they are traded on the major stock exchanges, such as the New York Stock Exchange or the Nasdaq.
-What makes them different from stock is that stock – or rather, the shares that collectively form stock – are individual ‘pieces’.
+ETFs – or Exchange Traded Funds – are bought and sold in similar ways to stocks, in that they are traded on the major stock exchanges, such as the New York Stock Exchange, the Nasdaq or the ASX in Australia.
+What makes them different from stock trading is that stock – or rather, the shares that collectively form stock – are individual ‘pieces’.
 ETFs on the other hand are, as their name implies, funds.

 This means an ETF can be a collection of stocks, bonds, currencies and/or commodities, made up of any number and any combination of the above, ranging from tens all the way through to thousands of each.

 The minimum investment fee can change from broker to broker too, and the markets that the broker invests in and tracks can differ as well.
-Some online brokers, such as Stake (a great option for beginner investors) only offers access to US stocks.
+Some online brokers, such as Stake, are a great option for beginner investors and offer access to both US stocks and stocks in Australia.

 Best ETFs To Buy